LRS4/auto-ml-modelling/README.md

-├── data                   # Data CSV files including raw data and train test splits ├── model                  # Model logic and entry point run.py │   ├── tests              # Unit tests for model
+├── data                   # Data CSV files including raw data and train test splits ├── model                  # Model logic and entry point run.py │   ├── config.py          # Holds volatile configuration values │   ├── model.py           # Model for performing prediction
+│   ├── run.py             # Entry point for the program
+│   ├── tests.py           # Unit tests
+│   ├── transformers.py    # Any preprocessing or transformation operations to the data
 ├── outputs                # Any outputted files such as model in binary format (.joblib) and predictions ├── utils                  # Helper files - tpot to provide automated model finding